yuanning-research/neuropixels-reliability/README.md

-# Evidence-based Reliability Assessment of Predicted Biological Relationships
+# Evidence-based Reliability Assessment of Computational Predictions

 *A computational methods project using cross-day neuron matching as a case study.*